 While the engine is an important part of your vehicle, the brakes are even more important.
 You’re not going to stop if you don’t have brakes.
 If the front or rear brakes are the only set working, your stopping distance increases significantly, which could cause you to have a wreck.
-The ASE Certified auto technicians at Accelerated Auto Repair will check the entire brake system on any model and age vehicle, and then can make the necessary repairs to get you safely back on the road.
+The ASE Certified auto technicians at Accelerate Auto Repair will check the entire brake system on any model and age vehicle, and then can make the necessary repairs to get you safely back on the road.

 Brake System Components